MikPoik/BotTailor/replit.md

 Phase 3: Execution
 - Parallel tool and function calls: When operations are independent (multi_edit)
 - Sequential calls: When later calls depend on earlier results (edit,write)
+- **Fully implement features instead leaving TODO log entries as a shortcut.**
+- Fix the pattern, not just the instance

 Phase 4: Verification
 - When HMR confirms no errors -> SUCCESS